ApiLogicServer/Docs/docs/index.md

 &nbsp;

-!!! pied-piper ":bulb: Fastest, Easiest Way to Create Database Backends"
+!!! pied-piper ":bulb: Fastest, Easiest Way to Create Servers for Integration and App Backends"

     For Developers and their organizations seeking to **increase business agility,**

-    API Logic Server provides ***instant* creation of executable projects** from a database with one CLI command, **customizable with standards:** Python, Flask, SQLAlchemy, and tools such as GitHub and your IDE.
+    API Logic Server provides ***instant* API creation** from a database with one CLI command, **customizable with standards:** Python, Flask, SQLAlchemy, and tools such as GitHub and your IDE.

-    Unlike Frameworks, API Logic Server provides **unique automation** to create executable projects from databases, and **unique spreadsheet-like rules** that decrease backend code by **40X**, and promote quality.
+    Time-consuming framework-based development is no longer necessary.
+API Logic Server provides **unique automation** for instant integrations and App Backends, and **unique spreadsheet-like rules** that decrease backend logic by **40X**.

 &nbsp;